 Fruits and vegetables give us healthy doses of fibre, vitamins, minerals, antioxidants and phytochemicals, all of which help prevent against major illness.
 Type 2 diabetes, hypertension (high blood pressure), osteoporosis, and certain types of cancer can all be prevented through eating well and maintaining a healthy weight.
 Furthermore, there is some preliminary research suggesting that nutrition can play a key role in treating mild to moderate depression.

 The Banyans recognises the importance of nutritional wellness.
 For this reason, we have put together an expert team to help support our guests address this area of their lives.
-We are proud to have Lisa Cutforth as our head nutritionist.
-Lisa has a degree in both Nutrition and Psychology, which enables her to approach nutrition with a multidisciplinary approach that addresses physiological, psychological, and sociological needs.
-Every guest undergoes a private nutritional assessment with Lisa and then a bespoke nutrition plan is created with our Executive Chef Jarrod Huey.
+We are proud to have both Dietitian Emily Ghyied and Clinical Nutritionist Tammy Spiller.
+Guests undergo an individual nutritional assessment with Emily or Tammy and then a bespoke nutrition plan is created.
 Both are passionate about creating delicious and nutritious foods to enable our guests to live their best life.

 Designed for integrated restoration, and with an expert team of addiction medicine specialists, therapists, health practitioners and wellness coaches, The Banyans Health and Wellness Residence is a place where body and soul prosper in an environment of rest, wellness, and inspired living.